 As a participating institution in the William D. Ford Federal Direction Loan Programme, Liverpool John Moores University is required to provide the following consumer information.
-Should you require any further information about this content, please contact Student Administration.
+Should you require any further information about this content, please contact Registry Services.

 Details of courses available at Liverpool John Moores University are available from our course factfile pages.